cloudcreativity/ddd-modules/docs/guide/application/integration-events.md

 a controller for an endpoint that Google Cloud Pub/Sub pushes events to.

 The implementation pattern here is to deserialize the incoming event data, converting it to the defined integration event message.
-Then this is pushed into your bounded context via its event bus interface - i.e. the entry point for the bounded context.
+Then this is pushed into your bounded context via its inbound event bus port - i.e. the entry point for the bounded context.

 Here is an example controller from a Laravel application to demonstrate the pattern: